willisplummer/gatsby-blog/src/pages/point-free-javascript/index.md

 const incr = sum.bind(null, 1)
 ```

-I've used bind to apply a value of `1` to `a` in the function `sum`.
-This will return a new function `n => sum(1, n)`, which is the same as how we had previously defined `incr`, but you'll notice that `incr` is now point-free 😎.
+I've used `bind` to apply a value of `1` to `a` in the function `sum`.
+This will return a new function `n => sum(1, n)`, which is identical to how we had previously defined `incr`, but you'll notice that `incr` is now point-free 😎.

-It's worth noting that the use of bind for partial-application is [generally discouraged](https://hackernoon.com/partial-application-of-functions-dbe7d9b80760) when writing functional JavaScript, because it gives you the ability to define context (also known as _this_) via that first argument which we passed `null` to.
+It's worth noting that the use of bind for partial-application is [generally discouraged](https://hackernoon.com/partial-application-of-functions-dbe7d9b80760) when writing functional JavaScript, because it gives you the ability to define context (also known as _this_) via that first `null` argument.
 Instead, you should probably use something like [lodash's partial function](https://lodash.com/docs/4.17.11#partial).

 If we take our refactor to its logical conclusion, we arrive at something like this: